General Studies – 20.5 Unit Emphasis | SC Program: AS.1508

 Notes:

-2. State certification as an EMT requires that the student is at least 18 years old, has a current CPR card for the Professional Rescuer or any card equivalent to the 2015 American Heart Association's Guidelines for Cardiopulmonary Resuscitation and Emergency Cardiovascular Care at the Healthcare Provider Level or Basic Life Support (BLS) level, passes a recognized EMT course, has not been convicted of specific crimes, and completes the statewide written and skills examination.
+2. State certification as an EMT requires that the student is at least 18 years old, has a current 'Healthcare provider' CPR card or 'CPR for the Professional Rescuer' card, passes a recognized EMT course, has not been convicted of specific crimes, and completes the statewide written and skills examination.
 (As of 1/1/2006 the state has adopted the National Registry EMT exam as its statewide exam.
-Upon successful completion of the statewide exam, the student must submit an application to the Local EMS Agency (Sierra-Sacramento Valley EMS Agency) for certification, which is valid statewide.
+Upon successful completion of the statewide exam, the student must submit an application to the Local EMS Agency for certification, which is valid statewide.

-3. This class meets for additional time "outside" of the scheduled weekly meeting time.
+3. This class meets for additional time 'outside' of the scheduled weekly meeting time.
 This may include Saturdays, Sundays or night shifts.

 6. Students wishing to participate in clinical observations at certain healthcare facilities must submit proof of a drug screening and a background check through a Shasta College approved vendor prior to going into clinical facilities.
-Shasta College personnel must review and approve test results prior to students participating in clinical observations.
+Shasta college personnel must review and approve test results prior to students participating in clinical observations.

 Apply Now